WebFuzzing/EMB/README.md

 ## Example

 To see an example of using these drivers with EvoMaster to generate test cases, you can look at this [short video](https://youtu.be/3mYxjgnhLEo) (5 minutes).

+## Citation

+If you are using EMB in an academic work, you can cite the following:

+> A. Arcuri, M. Zhang, A. Golmohammadi, A. Belhadi, J. P. Galeotti, B. Marculescu, S. Seran.
+ **EMB: A Curated Corpus of Web/Enterprise Applications And Library Support for Software Testing Research**.
+In *IEEE International Conference on Software Testing, Validation and Verification (ICST)*, 2023.

 ## Current Case Studies